Frequently Asked Questions

 What internet browser should I use?

-Medicare GenerationRx's Member Web Site will perform best if you use Microsoft Internet Explorer version 8 or 9 or Firefox version 18 or above.
+Medicare GenerationRx's Member Web Site will perform best if you use Microsoft Internet Explorer version 9 or above or Firefox version 3.0 or above.
 Visit www.microsoft.com for Internet Explorer upgrades or www.firefox.com for Firefox upgrades.

 What additional advantages can I expect from registering online?